HR2590/OpenGL_Scene_ObjLoader_GLAD/README.md

 Pending to Solve:
--Memory Leak in Texture Loading
+-Memory Leak in Texture Loading inside Draw Function.

+This is not IA Generated.